 This also allows you to practice some self-righteous indignation, the pinnacle of being a miserable, hateful person.
 Still a 7% wage gap between men and women?
 Cut all of men’s dicks off and feed them back to them in a dog cage.
 Black people on welfare?
 A bunch of lazy moochers.
 Where’s Jim Crow when you need him?

 But of course, you don’t actually do anything about this stuff.
 You’re the unsung saint, the person who tolerates the injustices of the world and never demands their own share in return.
-This allows you to maintain your role as societal victim against all odds.
+This allows you to maintain your role as a societal victim against all odds.
 And you’ll always have something to argue about with people.

 Why Be Miserable?